-The opening of our Munich office represents an expansion of our IP services, following a period of significant growth for us in the UK.
-Our new office is fully part of Mewburn Ellis LLP.
+The opening of our Munich office represented an expansion of our IP services, following a period of significant growth for us in the UK.
 We have undertaken IP work in Europe for domestic and international clients for many years, but given the increase in the volume of European work we handle, establishing an on-the-ground presence was the natural next step.

 From Munich, we offer the full range of patent, trade mark and design services, including drafting, prosecution, oppositions and appeals, dispute resolution, IP strategy consulting and portfolio management.

 The office is led by partner Tanis Keirstead, who was previously based in in the UK.
 Tanis joined Mewburn Ellis LLP in 2005 and has been a partner in the firm since 2013.
 Tanis is a member of our life sciences patent team and works with a wide range of clients on invention capture and filing strategy, as well as global portfolio management.

 Tanis is supported by partner Christoph Moeller who joined the firm in August.
 Christoph is a German and European Patent Attorney and an EUIPO representative.
 Christoph comes from an in-house role as VP/Head of Patents of Schindler Elevators.
 Tanis and Christoph are both German nationals.
 We expect to expand the office further into a five-partner office within 12 to 18 months.